chrisfwd/blackjack-simulator/README.md

 Test different scenarios by changing the logic tables

-Convert a logic table to json and require() it in  to change the logic
+Convert a logic table to json and pass it in to the new GameSimulator() to change the logic

-Take a look at logicTable.js and https://wizardofodds.com/games/blackjack/strategy/4-decks/ for an example
+Take a look at js/logicTable.js and https://wizardofodds.com/games/blackjack/strategy/4-decks/ for examples

 ## Runs on Node